kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2019-10-25-who-owns-google-alphabet.md

 If Larry and Sergey agree on something, it will happen, regardless of what are other shareholders' opinions.
 There is one hypothetical situation when other shareholder's voting rights might matter, and it is when Larry and Sergey do not agree on something and would vote a different way.

-## Different 📃 Share Classes are Behind Difference Between 💵 Owners and 🕹️ Voting Power Holders
+## Different 📃 Share Classes are Behind Difference Between Google 💵 Owners and 🕹️ Voting Power Holders

 I already mentioned that Alphabet Inc has three classes of shares.
 Differences between those are the very reason why Lary and Sergey have retained control over the company.